Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Every day is lost in which we do not learn something useful.
-Man has no nobler or more valuable possession than time.
+> What would life be if we had no courage to attempt anything?

 <!-- QUOTE_END -->